vishalchovatiya/CPP_Templates/C++ casting.md

 pOtherClass = static_cast<OtherClass*>(pSomething); // Compiler error: Can't convert
 pOtherClass = (OtherClass*)(pSomething);            // No compiler error. and it's wrong!!!
 ```
+- As you can see, there is no easy way to distinguish between the two situations without knowing a lot about all the classes involved.
+- The second problem is that the C-style casts are too hard to locate.
+In complex expressions it can be very hard to see C-style casts.

 ### References
 - https://www.learncpp.com/cpp-tutorial/4-4a-explicit-type-conversion-casting/